 - Elisha Parker, Queensland

 - Kelly Barnes, Victoria

 - Stephanie Schmidt, South Australia

-AgriFutures Australia Managing Director, John Harvey said the event celebrates the inclusive and courageous leadership of rural women, now and into the future.
+The event will celebrate the inclusive and courageous leadership of rural women, now and into the future.

 “This is Australia’s leading award in acknowledging and supporting the essential role women play in rural and emerging business, industries and communities.
-The event is an important step in acknowledging the contribution of these outstanding and inspirational women.
-The night is a celebration of their hard work and commitment, and we are looking forward to showcasing their achievements to the nation,” said Mr Harvey.
+The National Announcement is an important step in acknowledging the contribution of these outstanding and inspirational women.